-Check the username and password once again check your dashboard is working fine and there aren’t any error on PHP codes.
+Check the username and password once again check your dashboard is working fine and there isn’t any error on PHP codes.
 Try installing the plugins and uninstalling it on your site.
 Try posting the articles and sort it according to categories and see if everything is in place properly.
-Also, don’t forget to check if the site is allowed to indexed by search engine.
+Also, don’t forget to check if the site is allowed to indexed by a search engine.

 To change this setting > On your dashboard navigate to Settings > Reading > scroll down> and make sure the Discourage search engines from indexing this site is not checked.

 - Click on the Export tab on your desired database.

 - On export method “Check” “custom-display all possible options”.